vengodelsur/awesome-machine-learning/README.md

 * [pyhsmm](https://github.com/mattjj/pyhsmm) - library for approximate unsupervised inference in Bayesian Hidden Markov Models (HMMs) and explicit-duration Hidden semi-Markov Models (HSMMs), focusing on the Bayesian Nonparametric extensions, the HDP-HMM and HDP-HSMM, mostly with weak-limit approximations.
 * [Pylearn2](https://github.com/lisa-lab/pylearn2) - A Machine Learning library based on [Theano](https://github.com/Theano/Theano).
 * [PyOD](https://github.com/yzhao062/pyod) -> Python Outlier Detection, comprehensive and scalable Python toolkit for detecting outlying objects in multivariate data.
 Featured for Advanced models, including Neural Networks/Deep Learning and Outlier Ensembles.
-* [python-recsys](https://github.com/ocelma/python-recsys) - A Python library for implementing a Recommender System.
 * [python-timbl](https://github.com/proycon/python-timbl) - A Python extension module wrapping the full TiMBL C++ programming interface.
 Timbl is an elaborate k-Nearest Neighbours machine learning toolkit.
 * [PyTorch](https://github.com/pytorch/pytorch) - Tensors and Dynamic neural networks in Python with strong GPU acceleration
 * [REP](https://github.com/yandex/rep) - an IPython-based environment for conducting data-driven research in a consistent and reproducible way.
 REP is not trying to substitute scikit-learn, but extends it and provides better user experience. **[Deprecated]**
 * [Restricted Boltzmann Machines](https://github.com/echen/restricted-boltzmann-machines) -Restricted Boltzmann Machines in Python.
 [DEEP LEARNING]
 * [rgf_python](https://github.com/RGF-team/rgf) - Python bindings for Regularized Greedy Forest (Tree) Library.
 * [scikit-learn](https://scikit-learn.org/) - A Python module for machine learning built on top of SciPy.
+* [shap](https://github.com/slundberg/shap) - A unified approach to explain the output of any machine learning model.
 * [Shogun](https://github.com/shogun-toolbox/shogun) - The Shogun Machine Learning Toolbox.
 * [SimpleAI](https://github.com/simpleai-team/simpleai) Python implementation of many of the artificial intelligence algorithms described on the book "Artificial Intelligence, a Modern Approach".
 It focuses on providing an easy to use, well documented and tested library.
 * [skbayes](https://github.com/AmazaspShumik/sklearn-bayes) - Python package for Bayesian Machine Learning with scikit-learn API.